SammyShaw/SammyShaw.github.io/_posts/2025-03-07-cnn-Toy-Robot.md

 ### Grad-CAM Analysis
-Gradient-weighted Class Activation Mapping, or Grad-CAM, is a way to visualize what the model sees by overlaying the activated features from the last convolutional layer onto the actual image!
+Gradient-weighted Class Activation Mapping, or Grad-CAM, is a great way to visualize what the model sees by overlaying the activated features from the last convolutional layer onto the actual image!
 A heatmap is used to color-code the regions of the image that the model found most useful for classifying it as one thing or another.

 In the code below, I:

-* Find the name of the last convolutional layer (layers are named as saved in Keras as part of the model object) (Any convolutional layer can be used, but the last one should be the most meaningful).
+* Find the name of the last convolutional layer (layers are named and saved in Keras as part of the model object) (Any convolutional layer can be used, but the last one should be the most meaningful)
-* Set the image properties and directory paths (as we did when calling test images) (Any image can be analyzed).
+* Set the image properties and directory paths (as we did when calling test images) (Any image can be analyzed)
-* Define the Grad-CAM function to turn activated features into mappable objects (I use a script I found, not fully sure what "tape" and "GradientTape" refer to).
+* Define the Grad-CAM function to turn activated features into mappable objects (I use a script I found, not fully sure what "tape" and "GradientTape" refer to)
-* Define a function to preprocess image(s) to analyze.
+* Define a function to preprocess image(s) to analyze
 * Define a function to overlay the heat-map on the images
-* Define a function to plot the image and the heatmap.
+* Define a function to plot the image and the heatmap

 ```python
 import os